 - Ethics (waived for Stockton graduates with a Health Science degree)

 A GPA of 3.5 and no less than a C in all required science courses taken at Stockton are desired for admission.
 Required science courses taken at schools other than Stockton should be a grade of B or higher.
+Science courses must be 5 years old or less for transfer.
 All transcripts will be evaluated on an individual basis.